opencert/workshop-2021/PC-member-guidelines.md

    1. provide an overall evaluation, including a justification for for score/recommendation, using the confidential part of the review form.

-c) FINAL DISCUSSION (from Monday 22 November to Wednesday 24 November 2021) It will be carried out on Easychair.
+c) FINAL DISCUSSION (from Monday 22 November to Wednesday 24 November 2021) It will be carried out on EasyChair.
 The revised version may be rejected, accepted as it is, accepted with minor revision (neither major revision nor conditional acceptance are possible) We aim at sending out notifications to the authors on Wednesday 24 November 2021.